Anne Hilarion de Tourville

-Anne-Hilarion de Costentin, Comte de Tourville (24 November 1642, Paris – 23 May 1701) was a French naval commander who served under King Louis XIV.
-He was made Marshal of France in 1693.
-Tourville is widely considered as one of the most celebrated admirals in French naval history and is usually counted as one of the greatest naval technicians of his time.
+Anne-Hilarion de Costentin, Comte de Tourville (24 November 1642 – 23 May 1701) was a French Navy officer who served under King Louis XIV.
+Born in Paris, he was made a Marshal of France in 1693.
+Tourville is considered by some as one of the most talented naval officers in French military history.

 Military career

 At age 17, as a Knight of Malta, he fought his first naval battle on a frigate of the Order of Malta.

-At 25, he joined the French Royal Navy and began an active career, fighting the 1673 campaign of the Franco-Dutch War on the Sans-Pareil, at the Battle of Agosta where he was in command of the Syrene, and later in command of the Sceptre.
+At 25, he joined the French Royal Navy and began an active career, fighting the 1673 campaign of the Franco-Dutch War on the Sans-Pareil, at the Battle of Augusta where he was in command of the Syrene, and later in command of the Sceptre.

-He served under Abraham Duquesne during the campaigns of 1676, and became a commander in 1690 during the War of the Grand Alliance.
-He flew his personal flag on the Soleil Royal, where it would stay until the battle of La Hougue in 1692.
-At the Battle of Beachy Head (Victoire de Béveziers), 1690, he defeated an Anglo-Dutch fleet, sinking or capturing seven enemy ships.
+He served under Abraham Duquesne during the campaigns of 1676, and became a commander in 1690 during the Nine Years' War.
+He flew his personal flag on the Soleil Royal, where it would stay until the battles of Barfleur and La Hougue in 1692.
+At the Battle of Beachy Head in 1690, he defeated an Anglo-Dutch fleet, sinking, destroying or capturing seven enemy ships.
+Three days later he led a fleet of galleys which raided the town of Teignmouth but this proved controversial and Tourville was relieved of command by Louis XIV for failing to take advantage of the naval supremacy in the English Channel.